Functions: Predictive Controllers

 \[\begin{aligned} \min_{\mathbf{ΔU}} \mathbf{(R̂_y - Ŷ)}' \mathbf{M}_{H_p} \mathbf{(R̂_y - Ŷ)} + \mathbf{(ΔU)}' \mathbf{N}_{H_c} \mathbf{(ΔU)} \\ + \mathbf{(R̂_u - U)}' \mathbf{L}_{H_p} \mathbf{(R̂_u - U)} \end{aligned}\]

 See LinMPC for the variable definitions.
 This controller does not support constraints but the computational costs are extremely low (array division), therefore suitable for applications that require small sample times.
-The keyword arguments are identical to LinMPC, except for Cwt and optim which are not supported.
+The keyword arguments are identical to LinMPC, except for Cwt, transcription and optim, which are not supported.
+It uses a SingleShooting transcription method and is allocation-free.

 This method uses the default state estimator, a SteadyKalmanFilter with default arguments.